top of page

 Extras 4

-One point for the historic significance of the building which will turn 100 in January.
-From the stone facade to the seats so close to hear the players and coaches, Rose Hill is a real treat and a true throwback arena.
+One point for the historic significance of the building.
+From the stone facade to the seats close enough to the action to hear the players and coaches, Rose Hill is a real treat and a true throwback arena.
+Rose Hill has hosted many huge concerts including Simon & Garfunkel, The Ramones, The Beach Boys, and Billy Idol.
+The gym was just profiled this month in a digital piece and You Tube video:

-The new entrance which includes a new box office, concession stand, bathrooms, and book store is both an aesthetic and functional improvement to the game day experience.
+The new entrance includes a new box office, concession stand, bathrooms, which add aesthetic and functional improvements to the gameday experience.

-The proximity to Little Italy and the great stores, restaurants, delicatessens and pastry shops of Arthur Avenue is worth of another point.
-Fans should make an effort to get to the Bronx’s Little Italy either pre or post-game.
+The final point is for the proximity to Little Italy and the great stores, restaurants, delicatessens, and pastry shops of Arthur Avenue.
+Fans should make an effort to get to the Bronx’s Little Italy either pre or postgame.

 Final Thoughts

-Follow Greg Venuto’s stadium journeys on Twitter @VenutoGreg and Facebook Facebook.
+Follow Greg Venuto’s stadium journeys on Twitter @VenutoGreg and Facebook.

 bottom of page